nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 100 events without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. Should work without having to use an installer or compiler.
+6. Should work without requiring an internet connection.
+7. Saved data should be kept in a single file to allow for easy transfer to a different device.
+8. The system should respond within two seconds.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Command Line Interface (CLI)**: A CLI is a text-based interface that processes commands to a computer program in the form of lines of text.
+* **Graphical User Interface (GUI)**: A GUI is a form of user interface through which users interact with electronic devices via visual indicator representations.

 --------------------------------------------------------------------------------------------------------------------